 Epoch time is the number of seconds that have elapsed since January 1, 1970 (UTC).

-Similarly, you can search mails between two times like the following or by subject, label etc.
+Similarly, you can search emails between two times like the following or by subject, label etc.